Chicago Stock Exchange Arch: A Majestic Remnant of Architectural History in Chicago

 Though the original 13-story building was demolished in 1972 amid widespread urban renewal, the arch was salvaged and installed in 1977 outside the Art Institute of Chicago, at the northeast corner of Monroe Street and Columbus Drive.
 It serves not only as an architectural artifact but also as a poignant reminder of historic preservation challenges in urban environments.
 The arch’s detailed ornamentation and imposing height create a captivating visual experience, contrasting beautifully with the modern glass and steel of the neighboring Art Institute’s Modern Wing.
 It is an ideal place for visitors and locals to meet, admire historic craftsmanship, and reflect on Chicago’s development from its historic roots to its current skyline.

-Here's what people think of Chicago Stock Exchange Arch
+What people think of Chicago Stock Exchange Arch, based on reviews

 As of recent, Chicago Stock Exchange Arch holds a 4.4-star rating based on 38 reviews.